suhaasteja/Calculator/README.md

 # calculator
-calculator for The Odin Project
+calculator for The Odin Project.

 -> a simple calculator to perform mathematical calculations.